SparkCode/anki-card-generator/README.md

 - **B2-C1 Level Focus**: Cards are designed for intermediate to advanced English learners
 - **Standardized Format**: Each card includes:
   - Front side: Sentence with target word in bold + pronunciation + part of speech info
-  - Back side: Definition, Russian translations, usage notes, synonyms/antonyms, and etymology
+  - Back side: Definition, translations in your native language, usage notes, synonyms/antonyms, and etymology
+- **Audio Pronunciation**: Add audio pronunciations to your cards using OpenAI's text-to-speech technology
 - **Image Suggestions**: Includes Google image search prompts for visual reinforcement
 - **Chat History**: Save and revisit previously generated cards
 - **Direct Integration with Anki**: Create cards directly in your Anki decks via AnkiConnect
+- **Customizable Learning Settings**: Select your native language and English proficiency level
-- **Local Storage**: API key and history stored only in your browser
+- **Local Storage**: API keys and history stored only in your browser

 ## Getting Started

 ### Prerequisites

 - An OpenRouter API key (available from [OpenRouter](https://openrouter.ai/keys))
+- Optional: OpenAI API key for text-to-speech functionality
 - Anki desktop app with the AnkiConnect add-on installed (add-on code: 2055492159)
 - A modern web browser